 It is a way to arrange documents in a patent office so that they can quickly find a document which is identical to the invention.
+The logic behind classification is to ease patent search and retrieving.

-For this, International Patent Classification (IPC) is agreed internationally.
+International Patent Classification (IPC) is agreed internationally.